bbc/tams/PRINCIPLES.md

    While it also works for data (and has data as a supported type) it is primarily designed for media-like workflows on a timeline.
 4. TAMS supports fast-turnaround/near-live workflows, but also works well for file-based workflows, and in some cases can take the place of live signal-centric workflows, if appropriate latency tradeoffs can be made.
 5. TAMS does not implement a MAM.
-   It should contain the minimum possible content discovery and library management features.
+   It should contain the minimum possible content discovery and library management features required for effective interoperability.
    Anything else should go in a system designed for that purpose.
 6. TAMS is open source to reduce barriers to entry and maximise adoption: anyone should be able to participate in the ecosystem, providing maximum choice.
 7. TAMS is a living specification.